Module Sequence

 list iterations performed in unrelated functions), this module defines a new

-) that combines a list and a direction, and provides associated
+type ('a t) that combines a list and a direction, and provides associated

 helper functions.
 This new type also contains the list's length.
 Users of

-this module should maintain the consistency accross values of type 'a t
+this module should maintain the consistency accross values of type 'a t.

-In particular, (l, Backward, n)
+In particular, (l, Backward, n) and ((List.rev l), Forward, n) denote the

 same finite sequence.